Guidelines for submission and technical validation of applications

 We regularly experience that applicants come under time pressure and cannot arrange the supplemental information in the correct electronic format (eCTD/VNeeS), and that they nonetheless choose to submit it as supplemental information.
 Any such submissions are technically invalid according to the common European guidelines.

 Nevertheless, if an applicant wishes to make a preliminary submission during a procedure, the following should be met:

-- The material should be sent by email or via Eudralink to firstname.lastname@example.org or via CESP.
+- The material should be sent by email or via Eudralink or CESP.
+Send an email.

 - Reference must be made to the Danish Medicines Agency’s case number in the cover letter as well as in the email/Eudralink subject field or CESP comment field, and/or to a corresponding, unique reference to the application which the material concerns.

 - The email/Eudralink message or CESP comment field must clearly indicate: “This is a preliminary submission.
 The content will be submitted later in unchanged form in [eCTD/VNeeS] format."